 8. Go Skiing!

 Seeing white on the mountains sets in motion the notion that winter is just around the corner.
 Are you one of those who have already started counting down the days to the start of ski season?
-Obergurgl is the place to get a head start on ski season: Each fall, this is the first ski resorts to open in Tirol, this year on November 16, 2017.
+Obergurgl is the place to get a head start on ski season: Each fall, this is the first ski resorts to open in Tirol.
 Moreover, when it comes to early season skiing in Tirol, there are essentially five reliable options: Tirol’s Glacier Ski Resorts open the new season in September or October and Hintertux Glacier even offers glacier skiing throughout the heart of the summer.
-Ischgl will open to an enthusiastic crowd of dedicated followers nine days later than Obergurgl.
-This year’s legendary Top of the Mountain Concert will bring German Schlager star Andrea Berg to open the 2017-2018 winter season on November 25.
-On October 28 and 29 2017, the greatest female and male Alpine ski racers in the world are back on Sölden Mountain for a weekend of thrill when the new FIS Alpine Ski World Cup season is kicked off.
-Check out all the events, concerts and parties that Tirol’s prime ski season openings have to offer here.
+Ischgl will open to an enthusiastic crowd of dedicated followers only a few days later than Obergurgl with their annual, legendary Top of the Mountain Concert.
+In late October, the greatest female and male Alpine ski racers in the world are back on Sölden Mountain for a weekend of thrill when the new FIS Alpine Ski World Cup season is kicked off.
+Check out all the events, concerts and parties that Tirol’s prime ski season openings have to offer.

 9. Nail Your New-Season Fashion Goals